Homeowner’s Surveillance Video Catches Mailman Urinating On Porch

 “We just moved in a month ago and my front porch may be a work in progress but however no one deserves this!!” he wrote.
 “Mailman pissed on our front porch then touched our mail. #memphis.”

-Love and Hip Hop Atlanta cast member K. Michelle had a similar experience, VH1.com reports.
+Love and Hip Hop Atlanta cast member K. Michelle had a similar experience, VH1 reports.
 In her case, her porch wasn’t peed on but a young woman decided to twerk on it, not realizing that Michelle was watching her and could speak to her via an app on her phone connected to the camera on the door.
 She shared the video on her Instagram page.
 The girl has a clipboard in her hands and may have been collecting responses for a survey.
 Whatever she was doing, K. Michelle said that she was fed up of her “disrespecting” her home.

 “Get the f*** off my porch b*tch,” she shouts, triggering a retreat from the young woman.